College Catalog

 To date, the College has had three Presidents.
 Following Dr. Stone’s retirement in 1989, Dr. John R. Dempsey was selected to serve as President of the College.
 In 2023, Dr. Alexander “Sandy” Stewart was named the third president in the College’s 60-year history.

-The College’s main campus in Moore County has expanded significantly since the 1960s.
-Kennedy Hall, the current home of the Art Department and most Health Science programs, was constructed in 1978 and completely renovated in 2023.
+The College’s Moore County campus has expanded significantly since the 1960s.
+Kennedy Hall was constructed in 1978 and completely renovated in 2023.
 The 1980s were a time of campus expansion with the addition of four new buildings, to include Causey Hall, Boyd Library, Owens Auditorium, and Wellard Hall.
-In 1997, Van Dusen Hall was opened to house Workforce Continuing Education, Public Services programs, and the Social and Behavioral Science Department.
+In 1997, Van Dusen Hall opened.

 The early and mid-2000s was a time of continued growth and renovation.
-The Ball Visitors Center opened in 2000 and continues to serve as a welcome and educational center for the community members visiting the Horticultural Gardens.
-Little Hall, a facility for culinary technology and the engineering and computer programs, and Dempsey Student Center opened in 2006.
+The Ball Visitors Center opened in 2000 and continues to serve as a welcome and educational center for community members visiting the Horticultural Gardens.
+Little Hall and Dempsey Student Center opened in 2006.
 In addition, Steed Hall, home of the Landscape Gardening program, opened in 2010 to replace its former home, Huette Hall.
-Logan Hall, a 36,000 square-foot general purpose office and classroom building, opened in 2012.
-Blue Hall, one of the earlier structures on campus, underwent a major renovation in 2012 and is now the home to Career Services, Planning & Research, Basic Law Enforcement Training, and Health and Fitness Technology classes.
-The 2012 opening of the McKean Campus Services Center allowed the old maintenance facility to become the focal point of Workforce Continuing Education advanced manufacturing programs.
+In 2012, Logan Hall, a 36,000 square-foot general purpose office and classroom building opened, and Blue Hall, one of the earlier structures on campus, underwent a major renovation.
+Additionally, that same year, the opening of the McKean Campus Services Center allowed the old maintenance facility to become the focal point of advanced manufacturing programs.
 In 2022, Foundation Hall opened its doors for the first time and is home to the Nursing and Emergency Medical Science (EMS) programs.

-The College’s Hoke County Center in Raeford, opened a third classroom building in fall 2010 to house the SandHoke Early College High School, adding to Johnson and Upchurch Halls, in which Workforce Continuing Education and Curriculum classes are provided to Hoke County citizens.
+The College’s Hoke County Center in Raeford, opened a third classroom building in fall 2010 to house the SandHoke Early College High School, adding to the existing Johnson and Upchurch Halls.
 Mobile classroom cottages were added in spring 2013 to house an expansion of the SandHoke Early College High School.

-The Caddell Public Safety Training Center serves as a hub for Workforce Continuing Education public safety and construction instruction.
-Caddell opened in 2011 with four buildings-control tower, drill tower, residential burn building, and a classroom facility.
+The Caddell Public Safety Training Center serves as a hub for public safety and construction instruction.
+Caddell opened in 2011 with four buildings—control tower, drill tower, residential burn building, and a classroom facility.
 In 2021, a fifth building was added to provide space for Construction classrooms.

 Mission Statement